 NIH T32 PhD training in Quantitative Mechanobiology

 UCSB is pleased to announce the Interdisciplinary Training Program in Quantitative Mechanobiology.
-The first cohort of six PhD students started the program this fall.

 The NIH funded T32 Interdisciplinary Predoctoral Training Program in Quantitative Mechanobiology brings biologists, physicists, and engineers together train predoctoral researchers in mechanobiology: the relationship between molecular events and mechanical forces in living systems.